ETHZ-INS/DLCAnalyzer/README.md

 ## 17    tailtip     Mouse
 ```

-Now that he Tracking info has the additional information about point type we can run an FST analysis. we specify a cutoff_floating of 0.03, for which we found it to track floating behavior optimally.
-We also specify that the object we want to track is of type "Mouse"
+Now that the `Tracking` object has the additional information about point type we can run an FST analysis.
+We specify a `cutoff_floating` of 0.03, for which we found the algorithm to track floating behavior optimally.
+We also specify that the `Object` we want to track is of type `"Mouse"`.

 ```r